notacodes/absendo/README.md

 # Absendo

-**Absendo** is a tool that automatically fills out absence forms for the BBZ (Berufsbildungszentrum).
+**Absendo** is a tool that automatically fills out absence forms for the BBZW (Berufsbildungszentrum Wirtschaft, Informatik und Technik).

 ## 🌐 Live Demo